sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - For a **Tech Staff**, the policy should clarify which security controls should be in place for individual workstations, networks, physical locations, etc.
 - For a **Normal User**, the policy should specify how they should use the computers, mobiles, and BYOD.

-### 117. When you are assigned to create a policy, what are the factors you take into account, can you relate your points with an existing policy?
+### 117. When you are assigned to create a policy, what are the factors you consider, can you relate your points with an existing policy?
 - The ultimate **purpose** of the policy.
-- To which **asset** the policy has to be applied.
+- To which **asset** the policy should be applied.
 - The **rules** of the policy.

-_Let us assume a password policy, the password has to be changed as often as possible to prevent account getting compromised and should be consisting of numbers, symbols and capitalized alphabets.
-Again a more complex password is quite hard to crack and this is the ultimate **purpose** of a password policy. **Asset** is the user account. **Rules** of the policy include setting a complex password, changing the password in every 90 days, etc._
+_Let us assume a password policy, the password should be changed as often as possible to prevent account getting compromised and should be consisting of numbers, symbols and capitalized alphabets.
+Again, a more complex password is quite hard to crack and this is the ultimate **purpose** of a password policy. **Asset** is the user account. **Rules** of the policy include setting a complex password, changing the password in every 90 days, etc._

 ### 118. Can you list the steps in Security Policy Development Life Cycle?
 - Identify the project.